Projected Image Competitions 2010/2011 Season

 - Save as max quality jpg.

-- Add Author name & Image title only.
+- Add Author name & Image title.
 Brief titles please.

 - Change the File name according to para 8 above.

-- In your Pen Drive create a folder called PI Comps 2008–09 and copy the prepared images to it.
+- In your Pen Drive create a folder called PI Comps 20xx-xx and copy the prepared images to it.
 Make sure you keep a backup copy on your computer!

 You can automate part of the above process using these Photoshop droplets and/or the Photoshop Lightroom export template.